On Tiling and Spectral Sets in $\mathbb Z_{p^2}\times\mathbb Z_{p^2}$: Some results in

 which contradicts \eqref{EqDiff}. \end{proof}

-\begin{Lm} If $A$ is a tile in $\mathbb Z_{p^m}\times\mathbb Z_{p^m}$ with $|A|=p^{2m-1}$, then $A$ is spectral. \end{Lm}
+\begin{Lm} If $A$ is a tile in $\G{p^m}$ with $|A|=p^{2m-1}$, then $A$ is spectral. \end{Lm}

-\begin{proof} By Lemma \ref{LmDiff} there should be an equivalence class that is disjoint with $\Delta A$ otherwise $B$ has to be trivial.
-Without loss of generality (by using a symplectomorphism) we may likewise assume that it is $E_{(p^{m-t},0)}$ for some $t$, then we get
+\begin{proof} By Lemma \ref{LmDiff} there should be a non-trivial equivalence class that is disjoint with $\Delta A$, otherwise $B$ has to be trivial.
+Without loss of generality (by using a symplectic transformation) we may likewise assume that it is $E_{(p^{m-t},0)}$ for some $t$, then we get

 It is easy to verify that if we take

 where